makrai/notes/abbaschian21-speech-emo-review-db-model.md

 # Abstract

-* need for accurate and near real-time Speech Emotion Recognition (SER) in
+* need for accurate and near real-time Speech Emotion Recognition (SER)
 * compare available methods and databases in SER to achieve feasible solutions
 * The current study reviews deep learning approaches for SER with available datasets, followed by conventional machine learning techniques for SER
-  * a multi-aspect comparison between practical neural network approaches in
+  * a multi-aspect comparison between practical neural network approaches

 #  4. Emotional Speech Databases

 * three types of databases specifically designed for SER,
-  * simulated, semi-natural, and natural speech collections.
-The
+  * simulated, semi-natural, and natural speech collections
   * simulated datasets are created by trained speakers reading the same text with different emotions [54]
   * Semi-natural collections are made by asking people or actors to read a